fadygawargios/Gradebook-App/README.md

 I truly hope to continue using the extraordinary skills that I have learned throughout this course to not only finish this project in the new year, but to work on many more in the pursuit of my newfound passion in CS!
 I would like to give one big thank you to everyone who has made this possible, you have made all the difference, and I wish you all the best!

+I really enjoyed taking CS50.
+It was a challenging course, but the material was presented in a way that was easy to understand and the staff was always available to help.
+I appreciated the variety of assignments and projects, as they allowed me to apply the concepts I was learning in a practical way.
+The online community was also a great resource, as I was able to connect with other students and get help with any questions or problems I had.
+Overall, I feel like I learned a lot from CS50 and I'm excited to continue learning more about computer science in the future.

 ### This Was CS50.